 For more information, read our print-friendly, downloadable brochure on frontotemporal dementia.

-Researchers estimate that approximately 5-10% of all dementia cases are frontotemporal dementia.
-However, when symptoms of dementia start before the age of 65 (known as young onset dementia), approximately 20% of cases are frontotemporal dementia.
+Researchers estimate that approximately 5 to 20% of all dementia cases are frontotemporal dementia.
+However, it is the most common dementia in people under the age of 60.

 The most common frontotemporal disorder is behavioural variant frontotemporal dementia (bvFTD).
 Common symptoms of bvFTD include changes in personality, behaviour and judgement.
 A person with frontotemporal dementia may also experience language difficulties, known as primary progressive aphasia.